-It’s surprising how a simple black, white and red cover makes a Traveller product look good, and this combined with the back cover art by Kevin Siembieda had me opening it for a read, hoping for good things.
+It’s surprising how a simple black, white, and red cover makes a Traveller product look good, and this plus with Kevin Siembieda’s back cover art, had me opening it for a read, hoping for good things.

-The Darthanon Queen is a 600 ton Subsidized Merchant and the main thrust of the module details the crew, a passenger list, its deckplans and some scenarios.
+The Darthanon Queen is a 600-ton Subsidized Merchant, and the main thrust of the module details the crew, passengers, deckplans and some scenarios.

 The scenarios are disappointing.
-The first is the classic “Alien awakes in the hold and kills everyone”, although this is saved a little by the "role the Alien’s attributes”.
+The first is the classic “Alien awakes in the hold and kills everyone”, although this is saved a little by the “roll the Alien’s attributes”.
 The alien can be rolled to have varying different attributes some of which can be special ones.
-The special attributes are explained (some are quite interesting), and action points to help with using Snapshot or AHL are given as well.
+The special attributes are explained (some are quite interesting), and action points for Snapshot or Azhanti High Lightning are given as well.

-The third is a mutiny by the crew and is your basic Snapshot or AHL scenario "save the hostages from the desperate mutineers”, which is acceptable but nothing special.
+The third is a mutiny by the crew and is your basic Snapshot or Azhanti High Lightning scenario, “save the hostages from the desperate mutineers”, which is acceptable but nothing special.

 The Referee is encouraged to mix, change, or combine the scenarios for different effects, and to be brutally honest you would probably have to, to improve what is offered.

 The Snapshot scenario leads us nicely to the deckplans.
-The Darthanon Queen is basically a rectangular box a large proportion of which is fuel and cargo.
-The two passenger decks are long corridors with staterooms off each side, with the turret access through a couple of them.
+The Darthanon Queen is basically a rectangular box, a large proportion of which is fuel and cargo.
+The two passenger decks are long corridors with staterooms off each side, with turret access through a couple of them.
 This seems strange.
-The passengers share freshers.
-This just doesn’t feel right for High Passengers that the ship is supposed to serve.
+The passengers share freshers, which doesn’t feel right for the High Passengers that the ship is supposed to serve.
 The whole layout is, to me, a little disappointing, unimaginative, and not thought through.

-To end the module there is a subsector detailed on a page that is just a map and the systems UWP listings that is fine but nothing special, and lastly crew lists for two possible rescue ships.
+To end the module there is a subsector detailed on a page that is just a map and the systems UWP listings—that’s fine, but nothing special; and lastly crew lists for two possible rescue ships.